swyxio/swyxdotio/content/writing/nontechnical/no-code-rpa.md

 slug: no-code-rpa
 categories: ['No Code']
 date: 2020-02-09
+description: Is Robotic Process Automation just Enterprise™ NoCode?
+Yes, and...
+No.
 ---

 I [spent some time](https://twitter.com/swyx/status/1226678489832730624) looking into RPA ([Robotic Process Automation](https://en.wikipedia.org/wiki/Robotic_process_automation)) today.
 RPA seems to be Enterprise Edition #NoCode and the pricing disparity is wild.
+But there are real differences and I am trying to note them down here.

 ## No Code Players